selfcan/luci-app-netwiz/luci-app-netwiz/README.md

 ### Breadcrumb Trail
-* 👉 **A primary menu entry appearing right before “Logout -> Network Wizard**。
+* 👉 **A primary menu entry appearing right before “Logout -> Network Wizard**。 (Placing the Network Setup Wizard right before "Logout" is a crucial UI choice for beginners and those needing rapid configuration.
+It provides an immediately visible, accessible starting point without forcing users to dig through complex, hard-core OpenWrt menus.
+Furthermore, this layout mirrors the standard, premium design found in mature routers like ASUS, TP-Link, and Xiaomi, instantly elevating your plugin's feel from a "geeky tool" to a professional-grade product.)

 🌐 **Secondary Router Mode (DHCP / Static IP)**
    * Use Case: When the upstream modem (ONT) already handles PPPoE dialing, or an existing primary router is present.
 This device operates as a secondary router or segmented subnet router.